-Kate Reuther is the Founder and Director of Uptown Stories.
-She has taught writing for over fifteen years, in both public and private schools, including Calhoun, Fieldston, and Bank Street.
+Kate Reuther is the founder and director of Uptown Stories with the mission of providing young writers the chance to discover and develop their inner voices.
+Over the past ten years, Uptown Stories has offered nearly 200 writing workshops, and championed the voices of more than 1,500 kids in Manhattan’s uptown neighborhoods.
+Before Uptown Stories, Kate taught middle and high school Humanities for over 25 years, in both public and private schools, including the Tompkins Square Middle School, Calhoun, Fieldston, and Bank Street.
 Her own fiction has appeared in The Madison Review, Brain Child, Salamander, and The Ledge.
-She has a BA in English from Yale and an MFA in writing from Vermont College of Fine Arts.
-Kate is a life-long New Yorker and has been living in Washington Heights since 2003 with her husband and two boys.
+Kate is a life-long New Yorker and has been living in Washington Heights since 2003 with her two kids. (she/her/hers)

 See what parents, teachers and students have to say about Uptown Stories.

 The quality of the teaching at Uptown Stories is phenomenal--it is not an exaggeration to say that my daughter's teacher is one of the most important and influential adults in her life, and I couldn't be happier about that.